CloudComputingProject-2022/Data_visualization_and_analysis_tool_for_telemetry_data/README.md

 ### Prerequisites

-First, you need to have an account on any cloud platform from which you can access cluster services.
+First, you need to have an **account on any cloud platform** from which you can access **cluster services**.
 In our case, we used Google Cloud Dataproc clusters, but any other cloud provider should do.

 Following the next section, this is the architecture you will end up with.